rdugan/iceriver-oc/README.md

 <br>

 ### Chip temperature monitoring
-The per-board max temp of the actual asic chips is added to the board stats section.
+The per-board max temp of the hash chips is added to the board stats section.
 No guidance has been provided by IceRiver as to safe limits, but their miner software appears to restrict clock raises above 95C, and will actually throttle clocks above 110C.
 At least following general guidance from G/CPUs is probably prudent (e.g. >85C warning zone, >95C danger zone, >105C critical zone).

 Anecdotal evidence from users seems to indicate chip temps in the range of 70-80C provided optimal hashrates, at least on KS1/2/3*.
 For KS0/PRO, this may be hotter than desired, as exhaust temps (primarily reflecting power stage temps) tend to be higher due to the tight enclosure and lack of airflow.
+80c chip temps appear to be ideal for KS0 Ultras for maximum hashrate.

 <br>

-### Real-time voltage and clock display with clock ramping indicator
+### Real-time voltage and clock display
 The per board real-time average chip voltage and clock values are added to the board stats section.
-A spinning indicator is added next to the clocks while they are still ramping, indicating that hashrate has not yet reached the target.
+A spinning indicator is added while clocks are still ramping, indicating that hashrate has not yet reached the target.
 Please note that real-time voltage will never match your setting - drivers under load experience voltage drop, meaning the running voltage will always be below the set voltage, with more load causing a greater drop.

 <br>